 - Tax deductions.
 The IRS considers vision correction surgery a tax-deductible expense.
 Consult your tax preparer to see what you can claim and how to do it.

 - Financing.
-Lake Lazer Eye Center offers our patients multiple ways to cover the cost of surgery:
+Lake Lazer Eye Center offers our patients multiple ways to cover the investment in surgery, including 0% interest plans and extended plans with low monthly payments (with approved credit).

 Lake Lazer Eye Center is committed to helping you choose the treatment that’s right for you – and the means of affording it – so you can enjoy better vision sooner.